-Today let's look at Bridgewater Associates, one of the world's largest hedge fund companies -- and, in 2010 and 2011, running the best-performing hedge fund as well.
+Today, let's look at Bridgewater Associates, the world's largest hedge fund company -- and, in 2010 and 2011, provider of the best-performing hedge fund as well.
 Bridgewater was founded by Ray Dalio, who focuses on macroeconomic factors as he makes his investment decisions -- factors such as inflation, currency exchange rates, and GDP growth.
-He's clearly rather skilled, as the size of Bridgewater attests.
+He's clearly skilled, as the size of Bridgewater attests.

-It can be hard to find sufficient promising places to park your money, when you have so many billions to invest, but Bridgewater partly solves that problem with index funds, recently holding about 34% of its reportable stock portfolio value in the Vanguard Emerging Markets Stock ETF, 28% in the S&P 500 SDPR ETF,and 27% in the iShares MSCI Emerging Markets Index ETF, for a total of 89%.
+It can be hard to find sufficient promising places to park your money when you have so many billions to invest, but Bridgewater partly solves that problem with index funds, recently holding about 34% of its reportable stock portfolio value in the Vanguard Emerging Markets Stock ETF, 29% in the S&P 500 SDPR ETF,and 25% in the iShares MSCI Emerging Markets Index ETF for a total of 89%.

-Earlier this year, Dalio was so bullish on the stock market that he even suggested that people borrow money with which to invest.
-That's not the best approach for many, as it adds risk, but it did reflect the degree to which he was bullish.
+Earlier this year, Dalio was so bullish on the stock market that he even suggested that people borrow money to invest.
+That's not the best approach for many, as it adds risk, but it did reflect Dalio's confidence in public equities.

 So what does Bridgewater Associates' latest quarterly 13F filing tell us?
 Here are a few interesting details.